Function

 Guidance

-Another approach to obtaining proof of concept is to conduct a Phase 2b POD trial in a population with high risk of disease (to keep size and cost of the trial as low as possible).
-This could be a QFT-positive adult population, as one example, if the vaccine candidate is hypothesised to prevent disease post-infection.
+The current approach to obtaining proof of concept is to conduct a Phase 2b POD trial in a population with high risk of disease (to keep size and cost of the trial as low as possible), but may increase the risk of obtaining a false negative trial result. [refer to ‘target population considerations’ at function 9] This could be a IGRA positive or TBST-positive adult population, as one example, if the vaccine candidate is hypothesised to prevent disease post-infection.

 See Stage F function ‘Clinical Development and Operations’.